BetterThanTomorrow/calva/docs/site/clojure-lsp.md

 ---
 title: Powered by clojure-lsp
-description: A lot of Calva's static analysis
+description: Learn about how Calva leverages clojure-lsp for a lot of the features you love
 ---

 # Clojure-lsp